MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-lifecycle-trace.md

 ## Environment move to different AAD tenant operation scheduled

-Occurs when the environment is scheduled to be moved to a different Azure Active Directory (AAD) tenant.
+Occurs when the environment is scheduled to be moved to a different Microsoft Entra ID (AAD) tenant.

 ### General dimensions